Cloud-3D-Print/Control-Application-Go/README.md

 ## How to install:
 1. copy install_marlin.sh or install_klipper.sh into /home/{$USER}/ of raspi
-    * depends on printer firmware
+    * depends on your 3D printer firmware
 2. make the install script (install_marlin.sh or install_klipper.sh) to be executable
 ```
 chmod +x {install_script}